-» Loss of an Older Multiple
+Loss of an Older Multiple

 We need to also note that a few losses of both or all multiples in childhood have been known to us, thankfully much more rarely.
-Some of these have involved automobile and other accidents, others have been from congenital problems.
-One of our members some years ago, had twin sons who were fraternal but both happened to inherit a genetically-linked condition and died around the ages of 6 after being ill most of their lives.
+Some of these have involved automobile, carbon monoxide, and other accidents, others have been from congenital problems.
+One of our members, some years ago, had twin sons who were fraternal but both happened to inherit a genetically-linked condition and died around the ages of 6 after being ill most of their lives.
 More recently we met a father in England whom we’d read of, whose twin sons were murdered by a relative, also when they were 6.

-One of the hallmarks of grief is the feeling of isolation, and the lack of special support has made it more likely for each family to feel “alone” or like “the only one” in the devastation they face.
+One of the hallmarks of grief is the feeling of isolation, and the lack of special support has made it more likely for each family to feel alone or like the only one in the devastation they face.
 It also may have made it more likely for others to think that having the twin of the child who died makes it “easier” to cope.
 We know that it is just the opposite—parents grieve not only for their precious child, but also for “our twins” and their special status and experience as parents of twins or more.
 When the twins were identicals, they face the unique heartbreak of being confronted constantly with the image of their child who died, and seeing exactly what they are also missing.
 (And as one grandmother wrote, “When twins are identical you can’t just put away the photos and remembrances for a while.”)
 Parents of fraternals as well as identicals don’t have the option of putting away or avoiding everything associated with the child who died.

-The print resources that we know of are listed in the Bibliography for this section: an article in TWINS Magazine some years ago which features a family whose 3-year-old twin son was lost to drowning…a pamphlet (originally written by the same author) from the Canadian twins association Multiple Births Canada⁄NmC on the loss of a twin in childhood and teens…and some discussion in Eileen Pearlman, PhD’s book, Raising Twins.
+With the number of multiples being born rising because of fertility technology, we fear that there will not be any fewer of these tragedies.
+We have found, though, that there has not been enough special support for families who lose a young twin or multiple.
+The print resources that we know of are listed in the Bibliography for this section: an article in TWINS Magazine some years ago that featured a family whose 3-year-old twin son was lost to drowning…a pamphlet (originally written by the same author) from the Canadian twins association Multiple Births Canada⁄NmC on the loss of a twin in childhood and teens…and some discussion in Eileen Pearlman PhD’s book, Raising Twins.
 A very special thanks to those who shared their stories in this section.
 There are also others available from back issues of our newsletter, and some articles from the press over the years that feature a family who has lost a young twin.
-Also there are some items in the Bibliography of the Survivors section of this site which may be of interest.
+Also there are some items in the Bibliography of the Survivors section of this site that may be of interest.

 The Loss of a Twin or Multiple in Childhood